yashipawar/mini-project/README.md

 2. How did you run the code:
 Here are the steps to run this Django project:
 a) Clone the Repository:
-If you're sharing this project with others, they can clone it using:

 ````git clone <your-repo-url>`
 `cd django-machine-test````